 The Dr. Thomas F. Frist, Jr. Scholarship is a named need-based scholarship that was established to provide scholarships to up to three incoming students from Ensworth School in Nashville, Tennessee.

-The half tuition scholarships are renewable for up to four years as long as the student is making progress toward a degree.
+The scholarship is renewable for up to four years as long as the recipient is making progress toward a degree.

-Once enrolled at WashU as a Frist Scholar, you may apply through our Career Center for a $5,000 stipend each summer to fund various opportunities, such as internships or similar experiences, for the summers after your first, sophomore, and junior years.
+Once enrolled at Washington University, each Frist Scholar may apply through The Career Center for a $5,000 stipend (each summer) to fund summer opportunities, such as internships or similar experiences, for the summers after their first, sophomore, and junior years.